GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/procedural-generation/implementing-procedural-generation.md

 Run the program. ![](/gdevelop5/tutorials/procedural-generation/step18.jpg)

 - Assume the lighter a square is the lower its is and the darker it is the higher it is.
-- Notice how each square does not smoothly transition to its neighbouring tiles.
+- Notice how each square does not smoothly transition to its neighboring tiles.
 - This is because random values are generated without consideration for the values generated before or the value that will be generated after.
 - This is why noise must be used instead of random.